Red Mountain Sedona Starts With Restoring Hope

 The Outcome and Hope for a Better Future

-Before they complete their RMS stay, our clients will have developed powerful, life-long skills.
+Before they complete their RMS stay, our students will have developed powerful, life-long skills.
 They become comfortable with living a healthy lifestyle, and proud of their increased confidence and capabilities.
-Having learned to practice self-control as a norm, our clients begin to experience a life of restored promise and potential.
+Having learned to practice self-control as a norm, our students begin to experience a life of restored promise and potential.

 Typical RMS graduates embody accountability, dignity, open-mindedness, curiosity, serenity, and strength of character.
 They are strong in their recovery, respectful of self and others, confident, engaged, and ready to launch.
 They have established goals and are clear on how to reach them.
 They are healthy in mind, body and spirit, having healed their interpersonal relationships.
 They are engaged in positive activities and ready to make the right choices on a daily basis.